4forces/git-commands/README.md

 ***Notes:***
 1. `git commit -a -m`: Adds and commit changes to already track files in 1 step
-1. `git commit add -A`: Adds all files in all folders
+1. `git add -A`: Adds all files in all folders

 ### STAGING